-At id-fpki-common-High, id-fpki-common-derived-pivAuth-hardware and id-fpki-common-authentication, the applicant shall appear at the RA in person or via supervised remote.
+At id-fpki-common-High, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-authentication, and id-fpki-common-pivi-authentication, the applicant shall appear at the RA in person or via supervised remote.
 For all other policies, RAs may accept authentication of an applicant's identity attested to and documented by a trusted agent, assuming agency identity badging requirements are otherwise satisfied.
 Authentication by a trusted agent does not relieve the RA of its responsibility to verify required procedures were followed as described below.